-PTP status Date and time (accurate to the microsecond) Lidar behavior Free run Virtual Because the lidar has not been locked before, it starts counting from a virtual UTC (such as 2000-01-01 00:00:00) using the lidar's internal 1 Hz signal.
+PTP status Date and time (accurate to the microsecond) Lidar behavior Free run Virtual Since the lidar has not been locked before, it starts counting from a virtual UTC (such as 2000-01-01 00:00:00) using the lidar's internal 1 Hz signal.
 Tracking or Locked Synchronized The lidar extracts the actual date and time from the PTP Master's messages.

-Frozen Drifting When the lidar goes from Tracking/Locked to Frozen, it starts counting from the last synchronized time using the lidar's internal 1 Hz signal.
+PTP status Date and time (accurate to the microsecond) Lidar behavior Frozen Drifting When the lidar goes from Tracking/Locked to Frozen, it starts counting from the last synchronized time using the lidar's internal 1 Hz signal.
 This absolute time will gradually drift from the actual PTP time.

-- PTP is a Plug & Play protocol; the lidar works as a PTP slave device and requires no additional setup. - The Timestamp and Date & Time fields in Point Cloud Data Packets strictly follow the PTP master device.
+- PTP is a Plug & Play protocol; the lidar works as a PTP slave device and requires no additional setup. - The Timestamps and Date & Time fields in Point Cloud Data Packets strictly follow the PTP master device.
 Certain PTP master devices may have a specified offset from the lidar's time output.
 Please verify the configuration and calibration of your PTP master device.

 B.2.
-Absolute time of the Point Cloud Data Packets
+Absolute time of Point Cloud Data Packets

-The absolute time of the Point Cloud Data Packets is $t_0 = t_s + t{ms}$, where:
+The absolute time of Point Cloud Data Packets is $t_0 = t_s + t{ms}$ , where:

-- t_s is the whole second part (see the Date & Time field). - t{ms} is the microsecond part (see the Timestamp field).
+- ts is the whole second part (see the Date & Time field). - tms is the microsecond part (see the Timestamp field).